Higher Reputation Score Boosts Auto Sales

-Your dealership’s Reputation Score is based on eight factors that include your star ratings, your length and volume of reviews, how recent they are, and how many major sites they appear on.
+Your dealership’s Reputation Score is based on eight factors.
+They include your star ratings, your length and volume of reviews, how recent they are, and how many major sites they appear on.

 Measured on a scale of 0 to 1,000, the industry average Reputation Score for automotive dealerships is 464.
 Scores approaching 900 are best-in-class.